Jiayinzhuo/jenk8ns-image-scripts/README.md

 #### jenkins

-Here we install `jenkins`
+Here we install `jenkins` and start 'jenkins'

 #### aws (awscli)

-Here we setup the `awscli` such that we can run aws commands in the Jenkins server instance
+Here we setup the `awscli` such that we can run aws commands in the Jenkins server instance. /home/ubuntu/.aws/config, /home/ubuntu/.aws/credentials

 #### k8s (kubectl, kops)